benmfox/PhysioJEPA/README.md

       head for hypotension classification
     - `hypotension_ablate_channels.py`: Ablates channels from the JEPA model and probes the effect on hypotension classification
+    - `linear_baseline.py`: Trains a linear baseline for hypotension and shock index classification
 - `additional_label_processing.ipynb`: Additional processing for
   hypotension and shock index labels derivation